isomerpages/enterprisesg-seeds/_for-investors/Co Investing With Us.md

 ---
 title: Co-Investing With Us
-permalink: /for-investors/co-investing-with-us
+permalink: /for-investors/co-investing-with-us/
 description: ""
 ---

-One of SEEDS Capital's objective is to encourage more private sector investments in nascent sectors.
-We work towards this objective by co-investing with institutional investors in the private sector to help de-risk their investments.

-As a potential co-investor, you will be assessed, among other things, based on your alignment to the Startup SG Equity co-investment scheme objectives and the ability to value-add to startups.
+SEEDS Capital’s core mandate is to stimulate private sector investments into deep tech startups (as described in [About Us / Overview](/about-us/overview)).

+We value partners who can:
+* Identify and co-invest in Singapore-based, deep tech and early-stage startups in the Advanced Manufacturing & Engineering, Agrifood Tech, Health & Biomedical Sciences and Urban Solutions sectors;
+* Enable early-stage startups to fast-track commercialisation through mentorship and business matching.

-If you are an institutional investor looking for a co-investor, there are two ways to partner with us:
+There are two ways to co-invest with us:

-#### **1. To be appointed as a co-investment partner** <br/>
+##### **1. Apply to be a co-investment partner**
-We prefer working and co-investing with our appointed partners as they are strategic, private sector investors that has been evaluated on multiple and stringent criteria.

-Deals done with our appointed partners **have a higher chance of passing our investment panel and form a majority of the deals that we have made to date.**

 We will publicly release information on the next call for new co-investment partner applications.
-You will be evaluated on multiple criteria, including a strong management team, experience or track record in the relevant domains and ability to value-add to startups in specific emerging industry(s).
+We do not have an open call now.
+You can sign up for our newsletter [here](https://enterprisesg.us14.list-manage.com/subscribe?u=b5fb15f5d3fd9e98d46329c56&id=d848098406) to stay abreast of our activities.

+Co-investment applicants will be evaluated against a robust set of criteria.

+* **Access to Funding and Expertise:** The investor should have funds ready for immediate deployment and connections to other investors, innovators and business leaders who can value-add to startups.
+* **Decision Making & Fund Management Process:** The investor should have a robust due diligence process with supplementary checks and balances to prevent any conflict of interest.
+The investment committee should contain at least one independent member who is separate from the main deal sourcing team.

+**We also look for the following traits:**
+* Capability of the management team
+* Access to commercialisation resources
+* Developmental and economic contributions to Singapore
+* Access to good deal flow in Singapore

-Find out more about our appointed partners [here](/our-co-investors/list-of-investors).
-Interested investors may contact us at [seeds@enterprisesg.gov.sg](mailto:seeds@enterprisesg.gov.sg).
+Find out more about our appointed partners here.
+Interested investors may contact us at seeds@enterprisesg.gov.sg.

-#### **2. Co-investing an a non-appointed partner**
+##### **2. Approach us for ad-hoc co-investments**

-A non-appointed partner can submit an application to SEEDS Capital at [seeds@enterprisesg.gov.sg](mailto:seeds@enterprisesg.gov.sg), with the following documents:
+If you are a non-appointed partner and keen to co-invest with us, contact us at seeds@enterprisesg.gov.sg with the following documents:

 **Background information of the co-investor**
 * Ability to contribute to the startup’s growth strategies
 * Management experience, relevant business contacts and/or necessary technical expertise that can value-add to the startup
 * Proposed investment quantum
-*   Demonstrate independence and hold no prior interest (e.g. not hold shares in the investee prior to the co-investment for new investments)
+* Demonstrate independence with no prior interest (e.g., not hold shares in the investee prior to the co-investment for new investments)

 **Background information of the startup**
-*   A two-page executive summary of your startip
+* A two-page executive summary of your startup
 * Supporting documents for a first-level assessment would include:
 	* Business plan of your startup
 	* Financial statements or management accounts of your startup
 	* Business ACRA of your startup